 EARLIEST DATE: 1951 (Peacock; MUNFLA/Leach)

 Peacock, pp. 926-927, "The Greenland Disaster" (1 text, 1 tune)

 Ryan/Small, pp. 50-51, "The Greenland Disaster (3)" (1 text, 1 tune)

 Jim Rice, "The Greenland Disaster" (on PeacockCDROM) (on MUNFLA/Leach)

 cf. "The Greenland Disaster (III -- Miscellaneous)" (subject)

-Based on Peacock's text, this is distinguished from the more-common "Greenland Disaster (I)" partly by being in triple time, partly by te first line quoted, and also by an inaccurate date (March 31 rather than March 21). - RBW
+Based on Peacock's text, this can be distinguished from the more-common "Greenland Disaster (I)" partly by being in triple time, partly by the first line quoted, and also by an inaccurate date (March 31 rather than March 21).

 Go to the Ballad Search form